Skip to main content

 Deer Hunting Gear Checklist

-Use this deer hunting checklist to cover the essentials before opening day, whether you are heading into a treestand, blind, or walk-in setup.
+Cover the essentials before opening day, whether you are heading into a treestand, blind, or walk-in setup.

 It covers safety, clothing, weapon setup, field dressing, navigation, licenses, and comfort items that matter during long sits.
+For a checkable version tailored to your experience level, use the Gear Checklist Generator; for weapon setup, see our deer crossbow picks.

 Core Deer Hunting Checklist